-Public comments on the proposed changes as outlined in the Discussion Paper (PDF 5MB) were accepted from June 18th to July 30th, and the What we Heard Report outlines submissions received from the public, Indigenous nations and stakeholders.
-To see how the new Act addresses concerns in the What We Heard report, please see the What We Heard Response Table.
+Public comments on the proposed changes as outlined in the Discussion Paper (PDF 5MB) were accepted from June 18th to July 30th, and the What we Heard Report (PDF 5MB) outlines submissions received from the public, Indigenous nations and stakeholders.
+To see how the new Act addresses concerns in the What We Heard report, please see the What We Heard Response Table (PDF 6MB).

 The Path to Revitalization and Next Steps